studybuffalo/django-helcim/docs/contributing.rst

 .. note::

     It is recommended you use `TestPyPI`_ to test uploading your distribution while you are learning and seeing how things work.
+The following examples below will use TestPyPI as the upload target.

 .. _TestPyPI: https://test.pypi.org/